felibol/sfm_softwares/MVE/multi_view_environment.md

 - Does not support GPU accel but SSE accel. is available.
 - There is no orthophoto or mosaic output.
 - Very slow with respect to Meshroom and ODM.
+- Rely on exif tags for initilize focal length and try to find sensor size from their camera database.

 ## To Build and Run